Twitter Names Elon Musk To Board, Further Lifting Shares - UrduPoint

 Twitter Names Elon Musk To Board, Further Lifting Shares

+Shares rose for a second day on news of Musk's board appointment after surging on Monday's disclosure of the outspoken entrepreneur's large stake in the company.

 "I'm excited to share that we're appointing @elonmusk to our board!
-Through conversations with Elon in recent weeks, it became clear to us that he would bring great value to our Board," Twitter CEO Parag Agrawal said in a tweet.
+Through conversations with Elon in recent weeks, it became clear to us that he would bring great value," Twitter CEO Parag Agrawal said in a tweet.

-The billionaire's investment had fueled speculation about a takeover of the microblogging platform, which is influential in the political and media worlds but for which profitable growth has often proved elusive.

-Analysts at Wedbush said the invitation from Agrawal marks "a friendly move by the Twitter board to embrace Musk with open arms" that could lead to significant strategic shifts for a company "still struggling in a social media arms race," according to a note.
+Analysts at Wedbush said the invitation from Agrawal marks "a friendly move by the Twitter board to embrace Musk" that could lead to strategic shifts for a company "still struggling in a social media arms race," according to a note.

-But given Musk's penchant for polarizing comments, they advised: "get out the popcorn."
-Musk had previously questioned the platform's committment to freedom of speech, echoing a position of Donald Trump's supporters, who hope to see the former US president return to Twitter following a lifetime ban instituted in the wake of the January 6 riot.
+Musk had previously questioned the platform's committment to freedom of speech -- criticism that has now fed hopes among political conservatives who accuse the platform of "censorship" and hope to see former US president Donald Trump returned to Twitter following a lifetime ban in the wake of the January 6 riot.

-Agrawal called Musk "a passionate believer and intense critic of the service which is exactly what we need" at the company.

-The Twitter CEO also shared a poll posted by Musk to the platform asking whether to add a function to edit tweets, saying, "the consequences of the poll will be important.
-Please vote carefully."
-Musk, for his part, said he was "looking forward to working with Parag & Twitter board to make significant improvements to Twitter in coming months!"
-Also applauding was founder Jack Dorsey, who said of Musk, "he cares deeply about our world and Twitter's role in it."
-Musk will remain on Twitter's board until the company's annual shareholder's meeting in 2024, and he has promised not to take a stake larger than 14.

-9 percent in the company during that time, according to a securities filing.
+Some progressives expressed discomfort with Musk's increased say at Twitter, which the Tesla boss has called a "de facto public town square."
+"What could possibly go wrong with an oligarch determining what constitutes free speech?" tweeted former Labor Secretary Robert Reich, who noted that Musk has "threatened to sue bloggers and fired employees for speaking out about safety concerns."
+Musk will remain on Twitter's board until the company's annual shareholder's meeting in 2024, and he has promised not to take a stake larger than 14.9 percent in the company during that time, according to a securities filing.

-- Political implications? - The arrival of Musk also cheered some analysts, who have expressed chagrin at the company's performance.
+- Political implications? - The arrival of Musk cheered several analysts, who have rued the performance of a company that is influential in the political and media worlds but for which profitable growth has proved elusive.

 In 2021, Twitter's revenues were $5.1 billion, up 37 percent from 2020, but a fraction of the $33.7 billion reported by Facebook parent Meta.